jukey/chess/README.md

 ```

-## How to get the game data
+## How to import the game data from the fics servers

-There is a wonderful webinterface, called [ficsgames.org](http://ficsgames.org/) available for all games ever played on the [Free Internet Chess Server](http://freechess.org/).
+There is a wonderful website, called [ficsgames.org](http://ficsgames.org/) available for all games ever played on the [Free Internet Chess Server](http://freechess.org/).
 In order to download game data do

 - Go to the [download section of the page](http://ficsgames.org/download.html)
 - Enter `jukey` at the *Games of player:* input field